sushanthr/TheCollective/Login.md

 Key generation for the device specific symmetric key.
 WebAuthN APIs only allow for requesting the Authenticator devices to sign strings, there is a large blob extension that can allow for storing device specific symmetric key on the device but its support across devices is not clear.
 The solution at this point is to request webauthn to sign a known challenge string and use the signature string as the symmetric key.
 The User Private Key Encryption Challenge string will be saved on the service as well.
 Note: This second WebAuthN request will result in a second user prompt, however this is a one time affair as the generated symmetric key will be stored in the user local DOM storage until sign out.

-Storing the private key with Dom storage, content in DOM storage is encrypted with a symmetric key.
-This symmetric key is stored in the user's folder in an subfolder 'DOMStorageKey' that has no .keys file - hence is unencrypted.
-This enforces that user login is required to extract the un-encrypted User Directory Private Key from DOM storage.
+Storing the private key with local Dom storage https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage, content in DOM storage is encrypted with a symmetric key.
+This symmetric key is can be acquired from the service by calling a REST API with the user token.